Gunner Walter Brown VC, DCM (1885-1942, 56yo)

 Corporal Alexander Buckley

-Buckley was buried in the Péronne communal cemetery extension.
+Buckley’s final resting place is in the Péronne communal cemetery extension.